 Currie Center (UNB)

 Thea Loughrey Massage Therapist Clinic – Currie Center (UNB) Meet Thea!
-Originally from Brockville Ontario, Thea found her way down East and began her post-secondary education at the University of New Brunswick graduating with BScKin in 2018.
-Upon completion of her degree, Thea completed another two years of post-secondary education at the Atlantic College of…
+Originally from Brockville Ontario, Thea found her way East and began her post-secondary education at the University of New Brunswick graduating with BScKin in 2018.
+Thea became a massage therapist after completing another two years of post-secondary education at the Atlantic College of Therapeutic…

-Tyson Stewart Massage Therapist Clinic – Prospect Street Meet Tyson!
-Tyson brings over 17 years of massage experience to Max Health Institute.
+Tyson Stewart Massage Therapist Clinic – Prospect Street & Currie Center (UNB) Meet Tyson!
+Tyson brings over 17 years of massage experience to Max Health Institute – Fredericton.
 He began his post-secondary education at the University of New Brunswick, graduating in 2001 with a BScKin.
-Tyson then attended the Atlantic College of Therapeutic Massage and graduated with a diploma in Massage…
+Tyson then attended the Atlantic College of Therapeutic Massage and…

 Kathrine Walker Massage Therapist Clinic – Prospect Street Meet Kathrine!
 Kathrine brings over 24 years of experience to body work…

-Tyson Stewart Massage Therapist Clinic – Prospect Street Meet Tyson!
-Tyson brings over 17 years of massage experience to Max…
+Tyson Stewart Massage Therapist Clinic – Prospect Street & Currie Center (UNB) Meet Tyson!
+Tyson brings over 17 years of…